Back to Podunk

 Pile of rocks sit on the Lämpimämpi stove.

-walking through the snow towards a hot sauna fire
+Walking through the snow towards a hot sauna fire.

-There’s no need to wait until you are cremated to be truly warm; Poor Sam McGee, if only he had a sauna!
+There’s no need to wait until you are cremated to be truly warm.
+Poor Sam McGee, if only he had a sauna!.

-Sauna Builder’s Year in Review
+Sauna Builder’s Year in Review: 2021

 Ice Lantern and Saunas at Rob Licht Custom Saunas

-It’s been a busy year at Rob Licht Custom Saunas and as the holidays approach it is a good time to look back everything that’s been accomplished, the hurdles we’ve gotten over, and to be thankful for the blessings we’ve received.
+It’s been a busy year at Rob Licht Custom Saunas, and as the holidays approach, it is a good time to look back at everything that’s been accomplished and the hurdles we’ve gotten over and to be thankful for the blessings we’ve received.

-We started the year in the midst of the pandemic which made for some challenges but mostly the pandemic has meant a huge uptick in the sauna business as we all became more centered on home life and more reluctant to go out into public for things like gyms and saunas.
-Besides the several projects I have completed locally and around central New York I have fielded calls and emails from folks desperate to have their own saunas from as far away as Europe and Australia.
-I never set out to become a sauna expert, but here I am, 25 years into making them, and people are seeking out my knowledge from all over.
-In the process I feel like I have made many new friends.
+We started the year in the midst of the pandemic which made for some challenges.
+But mostly, the pandemic has meant a huge uptick in the sauna business, as we all became more centered on home life and more reluctant to go out into public for things like gyms and saunas.
+Besides the several projects I have completed locally and around central New York, I have fielded calls and emails from folks desperate to have their own saunas from as far away as Europe and Australia.
+I never set out to become a sauna expert, but here I am, twenty-five years into making them, and people are seeking out my knowledge from all over.
+In the process, I feel like I have made many new friends.
 The global sauna community is alive and well.
 At the same time, due to the pandemic, I have mostly refrained from seeing all but my closest friends and family.
-It’s a strange new world but I am thankful to be connecting to so many people, if only on Zoom.
+It’s a strange new world, but I am thankful to be connecting to so many people, if only on Zoom.

-For my new friends I have designed and consulted on saunas from Maine to California— that has kept me busy when I was not getting my hands dirty.
-But whenever I can, I am working with my hands, either in my 3000 square foot shop, which I am ever grateful for, or I am on jobsites.
+For my new friends, I have designed and consulted on saunas from Maine to California—this has kept me busy when I was not getting my hands dirty.
+But whenever I can, I work with my hands, either in my 3000 sq. ft. shop, which I am ever grateful for, or on job sites.
 It used to be that builders would simply stop in the winter and spend the dark months sitting around the woodstove reading back issues of Fine Homebuilding, but now we all seem to be out there in any weather.
-My cut off is 10° F; any colder and I want to be by a fire, in the sauna, preferably.
-Good gear helps; I’m especially grateful for my boot warmer and insulated pants.
+My cut off is 10° F, any colder and I want to be by a fire—in the sauna, preferably.
+Good gear helps with the cold; I’m especially grateful for my boot warmer and insulated pants.

 Mobile Saunas on display at Rob Licht's Shop in Lansing, NY

-Mobile Saunas showcased in the shop.
+Mobile saunas showcased in the shop.
 Lansing, NY

-Nothing I do is cookie cutter—I would die of boredom is life was too easy— thus the custom in my business moniker.
-This year I seemed to run the gamut of sauna permutations: First, a garage retrofit to a Yoga and sauna retreat, then a quiet walkout basement electric affair, then a classic one room wood burning sauna on a idyllic creek, then a more urban collaboration in Syracuse, followed by a tiny personal electric sauna in a bathroom, a rustic elegant wood burning retreat in the trees, and a distance job downstate.
-Currently I’m finishing up an electric sauna in a historic boathouse on Cayuga lake.
+This year I seemed to run the gamut of sauna permutations: First, a garage retrofit for a yoga and sauna retreat, then a quiet walkout basement electric affair, then a classic one room wood burning sauna on an idyllic creek, then a more urban collaboration in Syracuse, followed by a tiny personal electric sauna in a bathroom, a rustic elegant wood-burning retreat in the trees, and a distance job downstate.
+Currently, I’m finishing up an electric sauna in a historic boathouse on Cayuga Lake.
 I’m hoping to take it for a test drive, with a jump in the frigid water, by Christmas.

 Yoga and Sauna Retreat